open-power-sdk/curt/README.md

 # Project Description
 This project calculates utilization statistics:
 1. What percentage of time is each process/task running, divided into "user" and "system" time
+2. Idle time is broken down into sleep, wait, blocked, and I/O wait
-2. System time is further divided among syscalls, with an invocation count, elapsed time, running (system) time, idle time, minimum, maximum, and average call duration
+3. System time is further divided among syscalls, with an invocation count, elapsed time, running (system) time, idle time, minimum, maximum, and average call duration
-3. Task migrations
+4. Task migrations

 The current implementation is based on collecting trace data using "perf", and post-processing the data using perf's python scripting capabilities.